jbcodeforce/ML-studies/docs/genAI/rag.md

 RAG systems work well because LLMs has the in-context learning capability, which allows models to use previously unseen data to perform accurate predictions without weight training.

+??? practice "Domain specific vector store"
+    The presence of mixed-domain data in the same vector store can introduce noise and potentially degrade performance.
+    Isolating vector stores for each domain can help maintain domain-specific information and improve model accuracy within individual domains

 ???- Info "In-context learning"
+    Traditional machine learning models are typically trained on fixed datasets and do not adapt well to new data or tasks without retraining from scratch.
+With NLP in-context learning involves continually updating the model as new data becomes available.
+The techniques include online learning, transfer learning, fine-tuning, or using memory-based architectures.

 ## RAG assessment scoping questions